MikalaiLappo/MikalaiLappo/README.md

 1. I'm a self-taught hacker/programmer
 2. Freelancing past 4 years as a JS/TS developer
 3. Open for Open Source collaborations
-4. Interested in team CTF participations
+4. Interested in team <a href="https://ctftime.org/team/252084">CTF</a> participations

 ## Tech